 This chart compares the warning signals, triggered when the WLEI index (blue) turns negative (red arrows), to the S&P 500 (yellow, recessions shaded in grey) and the entry (green vertical lines) and exit (red vertical lines) of a 60/275-day moving average crossover strategy.

 The latest market drop late 2018, which would have certainly been worthwhile to avoid, is a good illustration: leading fundamental data pointed to a slowdown in economic growth, but did not indicate a negative GDP in the near future.
-Following the economic argument in the last post, we should conclude, that any market decline and technical sell signals should prove to be temporary and not lead to a strong bear market (say beyond a 25% to 40% decline) in the current economic environment – examples for a similar development would be the market drops of 1998 or 2016.
+Following the economic argument in the last post (deep bear markets coincide with economic recessions), we should conclude, that any market decline and technical sell signals should prove to be temporary and not lead to a strong bear market (say beyond a 25% to 40% decline) in the current economic environment – examples for a similar development would be the market drops of 1998 or 2016.

 In addition of suffering frequent deeper drawdowns than comparable technical strategies, fundamental indicators are often late to catch on when equities begin a new sustained rise.
 The first leg of a bull market very often turns out to be the continuation of a bear market rally that begins under very negative economic conditions that slowly start to improve.